 Radiotherapy & Lara

-We asked Lara Vietch, one of the creative team from Contact who will be running the Radiotherapy & Me workshops about her experience of radiotherapy and research.
+We asked Lara Veitch, one of the creative team from Contact about her own experience.

 Tell us a bit about yourself and your experience with radiotherapy.

 I've been a part of the 'cancer world' my whole life really as technically I was born with cancer.
 I have a genetic predisposition to cancer called Li-Fraumeni Syndrome and have had multiple cancers since that first sarcoma as a baby.
 The most recent cancer was an osteosarcoma (bone cancer) in my spine, which I finished treatment for two years ago.
 It was for this cancer that I experienced radiotherapy for the first time.
 I had a type of radiotherapy called proton beam therapy, and because at that time there was not a treatment centre for it in the UK, I was flown to Florida where I went in for proton therapy five days a week for three months.
 It was a pretty surreal experience.

 What is your experience of being involved with research?

 During the treatment for that last cancer I became a member of the National Cancer Research Institute where I sit on the Teenage and Young Adult clinical studies group.
 I have contributed to a number of pieces of research and am currently working with a group that is developing some research around end of life in young people.
 My role is to make sure patients voices are heard and considered as studies are being designed and carried out.

 Why is raising awareness of radiotherapy and research important?